 A seizure is a medical condition that causes abnormal activity and/or body movements after a sudden and uncontrolled disturbance in your brain.
 Most people associate seizures with a condition called epilepsy, but you can experience a seizure even without having this condition.
-Seizures can occur after a head injury, after a stroke, or as a result of certain infections and illnesses, such as meningitis.
+Seizures can occur after a head injury, stroke, or as a result of certain infections and illnesses, such as meningitis.
 It's important to recognize the signs of a seizure and understand what to do if you or someone around you is experiencing one.

 Warning signs of a seizure

 The exact signs and symptoms of a seizure can vary from one person to another.
-It's important to be aware of your own body to spot the signs of a seizure as soon as possible.
+It's important to be aware of your body to spot the signs of a seizure as soon as possible.

 The most common symptoms prior to seizure include: